siddharth201/MyNotes/AI_ML/Assignment_and_OtherProblems/SupervisedLearning/Chapter-2.md

 3. How far a datapoint is away from the line of best fit

-4. None of the above
+4. None of the options
 ```